ssenmosip/mosip-temp-documentation/Registration-Client-UI-Developer-Document.md

 # Registration Client UI Developer Documentation

 ***
 This document guides the developer to find the traceability between UI and the respective controller components.
-The provided technical classes are available in the package of 'registration-client' module.
+The provided technical classes are available in the package of '**registration-client**' module.
 In this module, the required controllers are bind with the FXML screens.

 It doesn't detail about each methods level information since that is covered in Javadoc of each component and Design Documents.